 Open in speaking of his obstacles.
 Victor did not address any of his issues in a poor me way or use them as a crutch in any form, but with a very matter of fact point-of-view he spoke of his character.
 “I don’t want any handouts.”

-We learned of his exposure to Agent Orange, bullet wounds and shrapnel that was lodged in his side.
-He continence was lucid and his spirit was kind, inquisitive and humorous.
+We learned of his exposure to Agent Orange, bullet wounds, and shrapnel that was lodged in his side.
+His continence was lucid and his spirit was kind, inquisitive, and humorous.
 There was only one thing that concerned him.
-A question that arose when I asked him to sign a release and one that I think was more joke than serious, “are you guys Communists?”
+A question that arose when I asked him to sign a release and one that I think was more joke than serious, “Are you guys, Communists?”
 I assured him we were not.

 Victor left us with these words, “Enjoy music, play it, learn of it, it’s very good for you.”